lady-bluecopper/HypED/README.md

  - input_data: path to the folder containing the graph file.
  - output_data: path to the folder to store the results.
  - landmarkSelection: how to select the landmarks within the s-connected components (random, degree, farthest, bestcover, between).
  - landmarkAssignment: how to assign landmarks to s-connected components (ranking, prob).
+If *prob* is selected, each experiment is performed *5* times using different seeds.
  - alpha: importance factor of the s-connected component sizes.
  - beta: importance factor of the min overlap size s.
  - seed: seed for reproducibility.